docker/docs/ee/ucp/admin/install/upgrade.md

 #### Operating system
 - If cluster nodes OS branch is older (Ubuntu 14.x, RHEL 7.3, etc), consider patching all relevant packages to the most recent (including kernel).
 - Rolling restart of each node before upgrade (to confirm in-memory settings are the same as startup-scripts).
 - Run `check-config.sh` on each cluster node (after rolling restart) for any kernel compatibility issues.
+Latest version of the script can be found here: https://github.com/moby/moby/blob/master/contrib/check-config.sh

 #### Procedural
 - Perform Swarm, UCP and DTR backups before upgrading